edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 sequence number of `1` and the initial `in_running_hash` value with no messages received is an empty sequence of bytes.
-The value for `in_running_hash` for the message whose sequence number is 1 is the normal hash of the message bytes using the hashing algorith specified by the CLPR Endpoint's proof mechanism.
+The value for `in_running_hash` for the message whose sequence number is 1 is the normal hash of the message bytes using the hashing algorithm specified by the CLPR Endpoint's proof mechanism.

-The outgoing messages in the interval `(out_rec, out_next_seq_num)` are stored in the local endpoint's state so they can be provided during connector syncs.
-Once an endpoint receives a proof of the remote connector's state where `remote.in_received > out_received`, the local connector's queue state is updated such that `out_received := remote. in_received` and the outgoing messages with sequence number between the old `out_received` and the new `out_received` (inclusive) are purged from the local endpoint's state.
+The outgoing messages in the open interval `(out_rec, out_next_seq_num)` are stored in the local endpoint's state so they can be provided during connector syncs.
+Once an endpoint receives a proof of the remote connector's state where `remote.in_received > out_received`, the local connector's queue state is updated such that `out_received := remote.in_received` and the outgoing messages with sequence number between the old `out_received` and the new `out_received` (inclusive) are purged from the local endpoint's state.

 Each time a new message is enqueued to be sent to the remote connector's endpoint, it is given the next available sequence number indicated by